How FRAM Memory Simplifies Embedded System Data Logging

 On the other end of the spectrum lies Flash memory, a non-volatile memory.
 This makes it particularly useful for storing transaction logs that must remain intact, even when the power supply is removed.
 The only downside to it is the low write endurance, which is often in the tens of thousands.
 Once it has reached this limit, any further attempts to write will not register in the respective memory cells.

 FRAM is a memory chip that inherits the advantages of both SRAM and Flash memories.
-FRAM is a non-volatile high endurance memory that has an extremely high write endurance.
+FRAM chips are a non-volatile high-endurance memory that has an extremely high write endurance.
 It currently supports billions if not trillions of write cycles.
 Even better, the cost of FRAM has dramatically decreased as the manufacturing process of FRAM memory chips has matured.
-As one might expect, this has changed how data logging architecture is designed in embedded systems technology.
+As one might expect, this has changed how data logging architecture is designed in embedded systems design datalogging technology.

 The Importance Of Data Logging in Embedded Systems